Thal, St. Gallen: Demographics

 In the 2007 federal election the most popular party was the SVP which received 41.4% of the vote.
 The next three most popular parties were the CVP (16.1%), the SP (14.2%) and the FDP (12.1%).

-In Thal about 72.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Thal about 72.9% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Out of the total population in Thal, As of 2000, the highest education level completed by 1,150 people (19.2% of the population) was Primary, while 2,324 (38.8%) have completed their secondary education, 663 (11.1%) have attended a Tertiary school, and 220 (3.7%) are not in school.
 The remainder did not answer this question.

 The historical population is given in the following table:

 Transportation

-Staad railway station and Altenrhein airport are located in the municipality.
+Staad railway station, Wartensee railway station and Altenrhein airport are located in the municipality.

 Stadler Rail has a factory at Altenrhein, which constructs railway rolling stock for Switzerland and other countries.
 Orders have including new trains in 2019-2021 for the Glasgow Subway in Scotland and the Class 777 in England.